Why Building an Event Community is a Hot Trend for 2023

 Online communities connect like-minded individuals—people who share similar challenges, concerns, and successes.

-In the professional world, many companies and associations create branded online communities to keep members engaged in their organization.
+In the professional world, many companies and associations create branded online communities to keep members engaged in their organizations.
 Ideally, your online community should provide a platform for peer support and knowledge sharing.
 But what kind of community presents the best solution?

 After weighing your options, we’ll explain why an event community is the best solution in most situations.